kargamant/cat_service/README.md

 # cat_service
 This is a simple web-service for feeding a cat...
 Written with C++ using winsock2 library.

+> This ReadMe only contains info about services themselves.
+If you want to see info about deployment of all that stuff you can find all materials [here](https://disk.yandex.ru/d/dw5h19AettxfNw)

 # Basic concept

 There is a special cat on a server side that client can communicate with.